antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 ## Warnings for incorrect .NET API usage

-These next two warnings are about correctly using .NET libraries.
-While some of these apis might not be used by everyone today this is an important step in ensuring that the .NET team can release apis that we previously couldn’t because there was no way to tell the user that they were using the api wrong in one very specific case.
+The next examples are about correctly using .NET libraries.
+Analysis Levels allow for guarding against improper use of existing .NET APIs today, but it also has an impact on .NET library evolution moving forward.
+If a useful API is designed but it has the potential for misuse, a new warning that detects misuse can also be added in tandem with the new API.

 ### Do not define finalizers for types derived from MemoryManager

 `MemoryManager` is a useful class for when you want to implement your own `Memory<T>` type.
 This is not something you're likely to find yourself doing a lot, but when you need it you _really_ need it.
 A new warning triggers for cases like this:

 ```csharp
 class DerivedClass <T> : MemoryManager<T>